DiSSCo UK FAQs

 What resources are available?

-• We retain recordings of our community events, with links provided.
+We retain recordings of our community events.
 If you would like to access these recordings, please contact us at dissco-uk@nhm.ac.uk.

-• During the funding call, AHRC will run workshops for interested organisations to assist with the process
+Prior to, and during the funding calls, AHRC will run workshops for interested organisations to assist with the process, and additional guidance will be posted to the DiSSCo UK website.

 How will training and support be provided for digitisation?